d33pk3rn3l/travel-time-loss-calculator/README.md

 A simple web-based calculator to estimate the time loss incurred when driving at various speeds, compared to driving at a maximum speed.
 This tool helps you understand how much time you lose when you decrease your driving speed in increments of 10 km/h.

+## Motivation

+I built the Time Loss Calculator as a hobby project to help drivers see the real impact of their speed choices on travel time and fuel efficiency.
+The idea came from research showing how driving faster significantly reduces fuel efficiency.
+For instance, speeding from 65 mph to 75 mph can drop your fuel efficiency by up to 17% due to increased aerodynamic drag【16†source】【18†source】.
+On the flip side, slowing down from 65 mph to 60 mph can improve your fuel economy by about 9%, saving money and reducing emissions【18†source】.

+This tool visualizes the trade-off between speed and time loss, helping you make smarter driving decisions.
+It's all about finding that sweet spot where you save fuel without adding too much travel time.
+I wanted a simple, web-based solution where you could quickly see how much time you lose when you reduce your speed in 10 km/h increments, making it easy to understand and practical for everyday use.

+For more insights into the relationship between driving speed, fuel economy, and cost savings, check out studies from [FuelEconomy.gov](https://www.fueleconomy.gov) and the [Automotive Research Center](https://www.ace.aaa.com).

 ## Features

 - **User-friendly Interface**: Input your maximum driving speed and get instant results.